ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 _Note_: Multiple deposits can be made by the same validator (same initialization params).
 A singular `Validator` will be added to `state.validator_registry` with each deposit amount being added to the validator's balance.
 A validator can only be activated when total deposits meet or exceed

+### Process deposit

+Deposits cannot be processed into the beacon chain until the eth1.0 block in which they were deposited or any of its ancestors is added to the beacon chain `state.eth1_data`.
+This takes _a minimum_ of `ETH1_FOLLOW_DISTANCE` eth1.0 blocks (~4 hours) plus `ETH1_DATA_VOTING_PERIOD` slots (~1.7 hours).
+Once the necessary eth1.0 data is added, the deposit will normally be added to a beacon chain block and processed into the `state.validator_registry` within an epoch or two.
+The validator is then in a queue to be activated.

 ### Validator index

-Once a validator has been added to the state's `validator_registry`, the validator's `validator_index` is defined by the index into the registry at which the [`ValidatorRecord`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#validatorrecord) contains the `pubkey` specified in the validator's deposit.
+Once a validator has been processed and added to the state's `validator_registry`, the validator's `validator_index` is defined by the index into the registry at which the [`ValidatorRecord`](https://github.com/ethereum/eth2.0-specs/blob/bd506e12227850888df167926b52f8fd2db31915/specs/core/0_beacon-chain.md#validatorrecord) contains the `pubkey` specified in the validator's deposit.
 This `validator_index` is used throughout the specification to dictate validator roles and responsibilities at any point and should be stored locally.

 ### Activation

-A validator is activated some amount of slots after being added to the registry.
-There is a maximum validator churn per finalized epoch so the delay until activation is variable depending upon finality, total active validator balance, and the number of validators in the queue to be activated.
+In normal operation, the validator is quickly activated at which point the validator is added to the shuffling and begins validation after an additional `ENTRY_EXIT_DELAY` slots.

 The function [`is_active_validator`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#is_active_validator) can be used to check if a validator is active at a given slot.
 Usage is as follows: